banool/aptos-tontine/README.md

 Q: Is there a way to direct the account holding the tontine funds to take investment actions, such as using liquid staking or purchasing NFTs?
 A: Not right now, but it's on the roadmap: https://github.com/banool/aptos-tontine/issues/1, https://github.com/banool/aptos-tontine/issues/2.

+Q: In real life / fictional tontines, it is generally a rule that attempting to "take out" a member of the tontine would get you kicked out of the tontine, so as to discourage people on forcibly making themselves the last member standing.
+How is this enforced with the Aptos tontine?
+A: Currently, it is not.
+Theoretically a tontine could be created with a DAO attached, in which, if every other remaining member votes to do so, they could kick a member out of the DAO (except in the 2 people remaining case).
+This could obviously lead to all kinds of off chain collusion / corruption however, so for now I've chosen to leave this is an unsolved problem.